 |Supported Coins||XVG, MONA, VTC etc.|

-The following background knowledge would be helpful to use the miner:
+The following background knowledge may be helpful to use the miner:

 - Lyra2rev2 on BitcoinWiki: https://en.bitcoinwiki.org/wiki/Lyra2REv2

 You need to decide what currency you what to mine and what pool you want to use.
 You need to choose one of the mining pools and create a mining worker account in that pool.
 Also, it is recommended that you have a look at the “Help” section of your mining pool.

 In our tutorial, we will use the NiceHash for Lyra2rev2 mining.

 - Connect the miner to the LAN port on the same router which your computer is also connected to.
 The miner is stand-alone, your computer is just needed for miner configuration.
 And a PSU > 1200w with 6PIN x 10 is needed for the miner.

 - This is how you will receive the miner from EastShore.
 Check if the cables on the miner are connected tightly (they could loosen up during shipping).

 - There are three hashboards, each with three 6PIN ports on it, and a black 6PIN port on the controller for a total of 10 6PIN ports.
 All the TEN 6PIN ports will be used for mining.